 Most universities and their OPM partners readily acknowledge the differences between the recruitment strategies for their online programs and traditional enrollment management.
 After all, in marketing their online offerings, these organizations are tasked with finding brand-new types of students for brand-new programs; by necessity, they need to sell themselves a bit harder.
 Online programs, some of which have yet to graduate their first class of students, have not had the opportunity to develop strong reputations of their own.
 And many prospective students—working adults far removed from the world of higher education—are unfamiliar with the options available.

 As elite universities work to reach these prospects, they are de-emphasizing exclusivity, the typical selling point of their undergraduate programs, and instead focusing on accessibility.
-“Exclusivity is not the brand differentiator that it used to be,” says Michael Feldstein, co-publisher of the e-Literate blog, which covers digital learning, and a partner at MindWires, an educational consulting firm that, among other services, works with universities to help them choose OPM partners.
+“Exclusivity is not the brand differentiator that it used to be,” says Michael Feldstein, publisher of the e-Literate blog, which covers digital learning, and owner of an educational consulting firm that, among other services, works with universities to help them choose OPM partners.
 “The top-tier schools don’t need to be exclusive anymore to maintain their reputation.”

 Patrick Mullane, who oversees Harvard Business School’s online offerings, shared a similar perspective.
 He explained to me that at Harvard, as at many top schools, “exclusivity came about simply because of the constraints of a physical campus … It wasn’t the intent to be exclusive.”
 Online education, in contrast, provides the opportunity to reach large numbers of new students—an opportunity that dovetails with universities’ stated mission of spreading knowledge.
 “Given that we’re a mission-driven organization … with most of our programs, we want to reach more people rather than fewer,” Mullane said.